foxglove/create-foxglove-extension/README.md

 This installs all of the dependencies needed to edit and build the extension.
 You can use any editor to work on this project, although [VSCode](https://code.visualstudio.com/) is the best supported IDE for authoring Foxglove Studio extensions.
 Look at the files `src/index.ts` and `src/ExamplePanel.tsx` for a simple example of creating a React element and registering it as a custom panel.
 To build and install this extension into your local Foxglove Studio extensions folder, run:

 ```
-yarn install-extension
+yarn local-install
 ```

 This should create a folder under your home directory such as `~/.foxglove-studio/extensions/unknown.helloworld-0.0.0` containing your compiled extension.
-Run Foxglove Studio (a recent development build is required for now) and look at the Chrome Developer Console to see if your extension is detected and loaded.
+Start Foxglove Studio.
 If everything succeeded, you should be able to add a new panel in Foxglove Studio named _"ExamplePanel"_.
-Each time you make a change to your extension, you will need to run `yarn install-extension` again to build it and copy the build output to the Foxglove Studio extensions folder in your home directory.
+Each time you make a change to your extension, you will need to run `yarn local-install` again to build it and copy the build output to the Foxglove Studio extensions folder in your home directory.
 You can either reload Foxglove Studio or close and reopen it to load your latest extension code.

 If you just want to confirm your code compiles without installing it locally, run `yarn build`.